rohitsaraf17/BigDataProject-HowSafeIsBikeSharing/Readme.md

 	b) /CitiBikeProfiling: It contains the map reduce for profiling Citi bike data.
 	c) /AccidentsProfiling: It contains the map reduce for profiling accidents data.

-# 03. ETL
+# 03. /ETL
 It  contains the Map Reduce code for preprocessing the datasets.
 The following methods are done in preprocessing.
-	a) /WeatherETL: It contains the map reduce for cleaning weather data.
+	a) WeatherETL: It contains the map reduce for cleaning weather data.
-	b) /CitiBikeETL: It contains the map reduce for cleaning Citi bike data.
+	b) CitiBikeETL: It contains the map reduce for cleaning Citi bike data.
-	c) /AccidentsETL: It contains the map reduce for cleaning accidents data.
+	c) AccidentsETL: It contains the map reduce for cleaning accidents data.
-	D) /lat-long : It contains local python code for extracting zip codes using latitude and longitude for accidents and Citi bike dataset.
+	D) lat-long : It contains local python code for extracting zip codes using latitude and longitude for accidents and Citi bike dataset.
 		i) /citibike/extractzipcode.py -> extracting zip code of Citi Bike ii) /accidents/read.py --> ConvertingLatLong for accidents data.